 (7) "Plenary session" means an assembly designed for all participants;

-(8) "Course" means a series of learning experiences with a specific content and offered for credit, non-credit, or audit by an accredited educational institution;
+(8) "Course" means a series of learning experiences with a specific content and offered for credit, non-credit, or audit by a regionally accredited educational institution;

 (9) "Short-term course" means an intensive sequence of learning activities offered regularly over a short period of time.